juju/docs/src/en/users-auth.md

 *Credentials* managed in Juju are related to the accessing of the chosen cloud-backed resource.
 They are not related to Juju users themselves in any way.
-Credentials added to Juju remain local to each user (on Ubuntu:
+Credentials added to Juju remain local to the system user (on Ubuntu:
 `~/.local/share/juju/credentials.yaml`).

 See [Cloud credentials](./credentials.html) for more on this topic.